Location and thermal evolution of the pseudogap due to spin fluctuations: Introduction

 \section{Introduction}

 The origin of the pseudogap behavior, observed in the cuprates and other correlated materials, is still a subject of ongoing debates.
 Theoretical proposals for the pseudogap can be broadly split into three categories.
 One set of proposals is that the pseudogap phase is a new state of matter with some particle-hole order.
-The order can be either a conventional one, like spin-density wave (SDW) or charge-density wave (CDW)~\cite{Metlitski2010,WangYuxuan2014,Chowdhury2014,Atkinson2015}, or less conventional, like a circulating current~\cite{Varma1997,Varma1999}.
-The second type of proposals is that the pseudogap phase is a state with a topological order, whose feedback effect on fermions mimics that of a SDW order~\cite{Sachdev2018,YHZhang2020a,YHZhang2020b,Sachdev2022pga,Sachdev2022pgb}.
-Finally, the third set of proposasl is that pseudogap is not an ordered state, but rather a precursor to either a superconductor~\cite{Randeria1998,Millis1998,Berg2007,YMWu2021,Qi2022} or a SDW order~\cite{Schmalian1998,Schmalian1999,Sadovskii1999,Sedrakyan2010,Ye2019pg}.
+The order can be either a conventional one, like spin-density wave (SDW) or charge-density wave (CDW)~\cite{Metlitski2010,WangYuxuan2014,Chowdhury2014,Atkinson2015,Grilli}, or less conventional, like a circulating current~\cite{Varma1997,Varma1999}.
+The second type of proposals is that the pseudogap phase is a state with a topological order, whose feedback effect on fermions mimics that of a SDW order~\cite{Sachdev2019,YHZhang2020a,Sachdev2022pga,Sachdev2022pgb,Sachdev202302}.
+Finally, the third set of proposasl is that pseudogap is not an ordered state, but rather a precursor to either a spin-density-wave (SDW) order~\cite{Vilk1996,Vilk1997,Schmalian1998,Schmalian1999,Sadovskii1999,Moca2000,Sadovskii_review,Yanase2004,Roy_2008,Sedrakyan2010,Gull2015,Gunnarsson2015, Ye2019pg,Schafer2021,Held2022,Krien2021,Simkovic2022,*Simkovic2022a,Ye2023b}, or superconductivity~\cite{Randeria1998,Millis1998,Fujimoto2002,Yanase2004,Berg2007,YMWu2021,Dai2021,Qi2022}, or pair-density-wave~\cite{Dai2020}.

 This paper is devoted to the analysis of the third scenario, more specifically to precursors to $(\pi, \pi)$ antiferromagnetic order in 2D.
-The generic motivation here is based on neutron scattering, x-ray, and other measurements, which show that, e.g., in the cuprates, magnetic fluctuations remain strong in the paramagnetic phase in a sizable range of dopings and temperatures, which includes the pseudogap region (see e.g.~\cite{DamascelliRMP,ArmitageRMP} and references therein).
+The generic motivation here is based on neutron scattering, x-ray, and other measurements, which show that, e.g., in the cuprates, magnetic fluctuations remain strong in the paramagnetic phase in a sizable range of dopings and temperatures, which includes the pseudogap region (see e.g.~\cite{DamascelliRMP,ArmitageRMP,NormalPseudogapReivew2005} and references therein).
 We note in passing that the pairing interaction, mediated by soft overdamped spin fluctuations, is attractive in the $d$-wave channel; as such, a spin-fluctuation scenario for pairing has been widely discussed for cuprates and other materials~\cite{ScalapinoRMP}.

 In simple words, a precursor behavior to the SDW means the following: In the SDW ordered state the Fermi surface gets reconstructed due to doubling of the unit cell, and a gap $\Delta (T)$ opens up for ``hot" fermions, whose Fermi momenta $\kv_{hs}$ (see Fig.~\ref{fig:SpectralPD}~a) are connected by the SDW wave-vector $\Qv \approx (\pi,\pi)$.
 The spectral function $A_{\kv_{hs}} (\omega)$ for such fermions has two $\delta$-function peaks at $\omega +\delta \mu \approx \pm \Delta$, where $\delta \mu = \mu - \mu_0$, and $\mu$ and $\mu_0$ are the actual chemical potential and the one for free fermions.
 A precursor to a SDW is a state above $T_N$, in which the spectral function is continuous and non-zero for all $\omega$, yet there are maxima (humps) at energies $\omega + \delta \mu \approx \pm \Dpg$, where over some range of $T > T_N$, $\Dpg$ is comparable to $\Delta (T=0)$ (see Fig.~\ref{fig:SpectralPD}).
 A convention, widely used in the interpretation of photoemission results, is that pseudogap behavior holds when the spectral function of a hot fermion has two peaks at a finite frequency, and a normal metallic behavior holds when it has a single peak at zero frequency.